ArcBlock/did-connect/README.md

 # DID Connect

-This monorepo contains DID Connect implementation by ArcBlock.
+DID Connect is a decentralized identity protocol that enables seamless connection between decentralized identity and decentralized services.

-The core workflow of DID Connect is shown the following diagram.
+This monorepo contains DID Connect implementation by ArcBlock. the implementation can be divided into 3 parts:

 - Core: defines the core DID Connect data types and state machine
   - [@did-connect/types](./core/types)